Skip to main navigation Skip to main content Skip to page footer

 Funding: HORIZON 2020

-Description: SONICOM is a European research collaboration.
-It involves an international team of 10 research institutions and creative tech companies from 6 European countries.
-The partnership includes researchers and AR/VR experts from seven research/academic institutions and three small-medium enterprises.
+Description: SONICOM is a European research collaboration program involving an international team of 10 research institutions and creative technology companies from 6 European countries.
+The collaboration includes AR/VR researchers and experts from 7 research/academic institutions and 3 small and medium-sized enterprises.

 2022-2024